New Zealand women's national rugby sevens team: 2016 Rio Olympic Games

+The New Zealand Women's Rugby Sevens team for the Rio Olympics was: Shakira Baker, Kelly Brazier, Gayle Broughton, Theresa Fitzpatrick, Sarah Hirini (captain), Kayla McAlister, Huriana Manuel, Tyla Nathan-Wong, Terina Te Tamaki, Ruby Tui, Niall Williams, Portia Woodman with the travelling reserves being Michaela Blyde and Shiray Tane.

+Prior to the commencement of the games in order to assist the players in adjusting to the heat of Brazil they had a training camp in Tampa, Florida.

-At the Rio Olympics the team scored 109 points and conceded 12 in pool play before beating USA in the quarter-finals, Great Britain in the semi-finals, but lost 24-17 to Australia in the final.
+At the Rio Olympics the team scored 109 points and conceded 12 in pool play before beating the US in the quarter-finals, Great Britain in the semi-finals, but lost 24–17 to Australia in the final.
 The loss hit the squad hard.
 Among the members of the team were Shakira Baker, Gayle Broughton, Woodman, Sarah Hirini, Niall Williams, Manuel, Nathan-Wong and Michaela Blyde (who was a travelling reserve).

-Broughton ruptured her anterior cruciate ligament (ACL) at the Sao Paulo tournament in February 2016 and after opting for a non-surgical treatment played at Rio without ligaments in the effected knee.
+Broughton ruptured her anterior cruciate ligament (ACL) at the São Paulo tournament in February 2016 and after opting for a non-surgical treatment played at Rio without ligaments in the effected knee.

 Following Rio Sean Horan resigned as coach.

 Allan Bunting and Cory Sweeney both applied for the head coaching position, agreeing that regardless of who got the job, the other would serve as others assistant.
 In early November 2016 Bunting was appointed as the new head coach with Sweeney as his assistant, while Stu Ross accepted the position of analyst and set-piece coach.

 There were changes among the players with Huriana Manuel retiring and Kayla McAlister taking a year away from the game in order to have a child.

 Bunting and Sweeney decided to play games using a player lead approach that used space and relentless attack, even from while on defense, a style that they came to term "Kokirikiri".
 Hirini remained captain and to support her the coaches encouraged other senior players to take on various roles.
 Once the coaches had set the overall approach for a game Kelly Brazier and Tyla Nathan-Wong would led general performance preparation and direct on field set plays, especially on attack.
 They also took on Tui and Williams lead the team off field culture and in defense on field.
-Fluhler and Woodman took responsibility for the squad's Māori culture.
+Waaka and Woodman took responsibility for the squad's Māori culture.

 As the team culture developed Māori culture and language began to become more and more integrated into the team.
-With half the team of Samoan descent, Samoan influence also it also.
-Fluhler created a team song by writing lyrics to "Te KapaRanpango Takiwhitu" in English which her cousin translated into Maori.
+With half the team of Samoan descent, there is a strong Samoan influence as well.
+Waaka created a team song by writing lyrics to "Te KapaRapango Takiwhitu" in English which her cousin translated into Māori.